zhouyizirui/Fighter/README.md

 #### Play it
 ![Example](https://github.com/zhouyizirui/Fighter/blob/master/Pictures/begin.png)

-This scene includes "开始游戏" and "退出游戏", of course we should press the former one~
+This scene includes "开始游戏" and "退出游戏", of course we should press the former one.

 #### In the scene
 ![Example](https://github.com/zhouyizirui/Fighter/blob/master/Pictures/score.png)

-In this play scene, when we crash one small enemy, we hear "boom" and get 1000 scores~
+In this play scene, when we crash one small enemy, we hear "boom" and get 1000 scores.

 #### Hit the big enemy
 ![Example](https://github.com/zhouyizirui/Fighter/blob/master/Pictures/hit.png)